-The 2015 season will be the fourth season for Tucker Frawley as John Stuper's associate head coach and eighth season overall on Coach Stuper's staff.
-His main duties at Yale include coaching the hitting corps, preparing the team defense and guiding the program's recruiting efforts.
+he 2017 season will mark Tucker Frawley’s tenth year at Yale University and sixth serving as John Stuper's Associate Head Coach.
+His main duties at Yale include coaching the infield and hitting corps, preparing the team defense, and guiding the program's national recruiting efforts.

 In 2010, Frawley helped lead Yale to one of the most productive offensive seasons in the program’s 150 year history.
 The Bulldogs hit .323 as a team (second all-time) and broke school records for home runs, hits, doubles and total bases.
 In addition to the team’s offensive achievements, Eli defenders recorded 45 double plays in 44 games -- also a school record.